 What to do?
 Here are tips and a checklist to help you make sure your estate plan can be carried out the way you planned.

-Start by updating beneficiaries
+Start by updating beneficiary designations

 A checklist for you